softwarerero/meteor-accounts-t9n/README.md

     'sentence': '@{subject} @{predicate} @{adverb} @{object}.
 Frische @{object} @{predicate} @{subject}.'

-  and having an object like
+  and have an object like

     args =
       subject: "Fischer's Fritz"